 What is a Water Engineer?

-A water engineer is someone who deals with the provision of clean water, disposal of waste water and sewage, and the prevention of flood damage.
-Their job involves repairing, maintaining and building structures that control water resources (for example, sea defence walls, pumping stations and reservoirs).
-Global warming, ageing infrastructure, population growth, and higher quality living standards are just some of the challenges a water engineer has to address.
+A water engineer is involved with the provision of clean water, disposal of waste water and sewage, and the prevention of flood damage.
+Their job involves repairing, maintaining and building structures that control water resources — for example, sea defence walls, pumping stations and reservoirs.

 What does a Water Engineer do?